Feriel080/RandomChoice/README.md

 # RandomChoice

-A simple python app that selects a random element from a list and shows it, with the ability of adding new elements (one at a time) to the list
+A simple python app using customTkinter that selects a random element from a list and shows it.

+The program exports all elements from a txt file, or create it in case it doesn't exist.